zhou-1/COVISS-Lab-Research/JavaScriptFreeHand/steps.md

 draw image in box first, then update draw functions on it, lastly, add coordinates detection function inside.

 # step 6. retrieve or download coordinates of x and y
+only can download in download foleder, cnanot change to desired location: Whether the browser asks the user or not is down to the preferences in the browser.
+You can't bypass those preference, otherwise it would violate user's security. may be not a good way

+Extract data from a HTML Input field in django: